Demographics of Chile

 Chile's 2017 census reported a population of 17,574,003 people.
 Its rate of population growth has been decreasing since 1990, due to a declining birth rate.
 By 2050 the population is expected to reach approximately 20.2 million people, at which point it is projected to either stagnate or begin declining.
 About 85% of the country's population lives in urban areas, with 40% living in Greater Santiago alone.
 The largest agglomerations according to the 2002 census are Greater Santiago with 5.6 million people, Greater Concepción with 861,000 and Greater Valparaíso with 824,000.

+According to the 2024 Census, the population of Chile was 18,480,432, meaning a growth of 5.2% since the 2017 Census, however, since the 2024 was a de jure census, growth between 2017 and 2024 can differ, according to the Chilean National Institute of Statistics, comparing both census by de jure results, the population growth between both censuses was 6.7%.